 Paris Google Maps and Facts

-Welcome to Google Maps of Paris (France).
-This is the place where Paris Google Maps Sightseeing make sense!
-With the comprehensive destination gazetteer of World Route Planner, and Driving Directions to Paris, you are completely free to explore this place through detailed Satellite Imagery and Street View for Paris - fast, free and easy as never before.
+Welcome to the comprehensive Google Maps of Paris (France).
+This platform is where sightseeing through Paris Google Maps becomes insightful and engaging!
+Equipped with a thorough destination gazetteer from World Route Planner and Driving Directions to Paris, you are empowered to freely explore Paris through detailed satellite imagery and Street View - quickly, effortlessly, and at no cost.

 Paris, the capital of France, is located in northern France on both banks of the Seine River, 145 km (90 mi) from the river's mouth on the English Channel.
 A total of 2,135,300 (2002) inhabitants live in Paris proper, and almost 11 million persons (1999) live in greater Paris (the Ile-de-France region), which is one of Europe's largest metropolitan areas.
 A city of world importance and the business, historic, intellectual, diplomatic, religious, educational, artistic, and tourist center of France, Paris owes its prosperity in large part to its favorable position on the Seine, which has been a major commercial artery since the Roman period.

-To activate Street View in Paris, France Google Maps, drag above the Zoom feature the yellow little man in the map.
+To activate Street View in Paris, France on Google Maps, simply drag the yellow pegman icon located above the zoom controls directly onto the map.

 Paris is the head of barge and ship navigation on the Seine and is the fourth most important port in France (after Marseille, Le Havre, and Dunkerque).
 The Loire, Rhine, Rhône, Meuse, and Scheldt rivers can be reached by canals connecting with the Seine, and a large amount of the imports and exports of the city are transported via water.
 Total freight carried to and from the port annually amounts to 43 million U.S. tons.
 Paris is also a major rail, highway, and air transportation hub.
 Two international airports, Orly and Charles de Gaulle, as well as Le Bourget (for domestic flights), serve the city.
 De Gaulle ranks as the fifth busiest international airport in the world and Orly as the seventh.